awsartisan/awsclicheatsheet/README.md

-# awsclicheatsheet
+# AWS CLI Cheatsheet

-AWS CLI Cheatsheet
+This repo is a collection of AWS CLI queries, organized by service.